Will Trumps EDI plans Impact UK Workplace?

 2. Reputation Management

-Organisations that reduce their focus on DEI may face backlash from employees, customers, and stakeholders, particularly in a UK context where inclusion and equality are highly valued.
+Organisations that reduce their focus on EDI may face backlash from employees, customers, and stakeholders, particularly in a UK context where inclusion and equality are highly valued.
 Companies should consider the long-term reputational risks of such decisions.

 3. Legal and Regulatory Compliance